atinfo/awesome-test-automation/java-test-automation.md

     * [Selenium-Grid-Extras](https://github.com/groupon/Selenium-Grid-Extras) - Simplify the management of the Selenium Grid Nodes and stabilize said nodes by cleaning up the test environment after the build has been completed
     * [Selenium Grid Extensions](https://github.com/sterodium/selenium-grid-extensions) - Extend Selenium grid with extra functionality.
 Execute Sikuli tests in combination with Selenium.
     * [Selenium Grid Router](https://github.com/seleniumkit/gridrouter) is a lightweight server that routes and proxies Selenium Wedriver requests to multiple Selenium hubs.
+    * [Docker Selenium Grid](https://github.com/atinfo/awesome-test-automation.git) - A project to provide native video recording support for Selenium Grid and was initially designed to be used with docker-selenium project.
+    * [Video Recorder Java](https://github.com/SergeyPirogov/video-recorder-java) - This library allows easily record video of your UI tests by just putting couple annotations.
+    * [FluentLenium] (https://github.com/FluentLenium/FluentLenium) - FluentLenium helps you writing readable, reusable, reliable and resilient UI functional tests for the browser.
+FluentLenium provides a Java fluent interface to Selenium, and brings some magic to avoid common issues faced by Selenium users.

 ## Mobile test automation